© (c) Simon / Adobe Stock - stock.adobe.com

 Europe's third largest lake

-Over the last 30 years, Lake Constance has gained the reputation of being one of the most popular cycling holiday destinations in Europe.
-With palm trees growing on the island Mainau, this favourable climate, combined with the diversity of the area's cultural offerings, never fails to leave leisure cyclists spellbound.
+Over the past 30 years, Lake Constance has become one of Europe’s most popular cycling destinations.
+The mild climate, in which palm trees grow on the island of Mainau, together with the wide range of cultural attractions, never fails to captivate leisure cyclists.

 ➡ HERE are the most popular sights ⬅